Two weeks packed with hiking, biking, paddling and friendship.

 Day 1: Trip Start

 Our trip starts in Williamstown, Massachusetts.
-We’ll spend our first afternoon getting to know one another, playing fun games and going on a short hike and bike ride to prepare for our two weeks together.
+We’ll spend our first afternoon getting to know one another, playing fun games and going on a short hike to prepare for our two weeks together.

 Days 2-6: Hike in New Hampshire